-These days all cooker hoods come with grease filters, these usually sit underneath the hood and are the first point of contact for the air being sucked in.
+These days all cooker hoods, both recirculating and extracting, come with grease filters.
+The filters usually sit underneath the hood and are the first point of contact for the air being sucked in.
 These filters ensure that the worst bits from the air are removed before the machine processes everything.
-It may also be worth considering how easy you can get replacement filters and how expensive they are before you buy the cooker hood.
+It may also be worth considering how easily you can get replacement filters and how expensive they are before you buy the cooker hood.

 These filters can only be found on recirculating cooker hoods.
 Other than the grease filter, the charcoal filter is what removes the smells and smoke.
-Replacing charcoal filters can be quite fiddley to replace in some models, this may be something you want to check before you buy the cooker hood.
-As with the grease filter, it is worth looking into how easily you can find replacements for the charcoal filter and how expensive they are.
+Replacing charcoal filters can be quite fiddley in some models, this may be something you want to check before you buy the cooker hood.
+As with the grease filter, it is also worth looking into how easily you can find replacements for the charcoal filter and how expensive they are.

-This may be something that you never thought about, but the controls of your cooker hood is an important thing to think about.
-You need to ask yourself: do you prefer buttons or touch sensitive controls?
-Using the touch sensitive controls might be a little bit tricky when you’ve got wet or sticky hands – as you probably will get in the kitchen.
+More traditional cooker hoods are available with buttons or touch-sensitive controls.
+You may want to consider which you prefer.
+Using the touch-sensitive controls might be a little bit tricky when you’ve got wet or sticky hands – as you probably will get in the kitchen.